Last date modified: 2026-Jan-16

 High-level prompt criteria validation workflow

-The diagram details the steps (in orange) for prompt criteria validation, which can occur after the prompt criteria develop phase.
+This diagram details the steps (in orange) for prompt criteria validation, which you can perform once the develop phase is complete.

 The Validate and Apply phases involve several steps that cross between aiR for Review and Review Center: